 Skills and techniques are easier to teach, but values, beliefs, and attitudes are much harder to teach—and harder for managers to learn.
 These are the underlying issues that will most make managers successful—or not.

 How important is it to help your managers succeed?
 Beyond description.
 Managers and how they manage their reporting staff members set the tone for your entire business operation.
 Managers are the front line representation of your business.

 They are the cogs that hold your organization together because all of your employees report to them—for better or for worse.
 The majority of communication about the business is funneled through your managers.
 For your business and employees to succeed, your mid-level managers must succeed and become adept at managing in a style that empowers and enables employees.

 When employees resign, one of the top reasons for their resignation is their relationship with their manager.
 People often leave managers, not jobs or employers.
-(They also leave for reasons such as lack of opportunity, low work flexibility, and boredom, so managers are not exclusively on the hook.)
+(They also leave for reasons such as lack of opportunity, low work flexibility, inability to achieve growth and development in their jobs, and boredom, so managers are not exclusively on the hook.)

 Select Managers for Managing People

 In a job description for a manager, core job functions, traits, and abilities are listed.
 With this as a guide, manager selection should focus on both the management skills and the candidates' cultural fit.
 Since they are in a position to influence a large number of your employees, you want to make sure that you get both components right.